nathanbraun/nathanbraun-com/content/books/politics.md

 Caplan's [theory](https://www.econlib.org/archives/2015/10/my_simplistic_t.html):
 the left hates markets, the right hates the left.

-While possibly somewhat tongue in cheek, these models do attempt to explain similar things.
+While possibly tongue in cheek, these models do attempt to explain similar things.

 ### 7. Where do conspiracy theories fit?